mastodon-sc/mastodon-documentation/docs/partB/table_table_navigation_keys.md

-# Navigating in the table views.
+# Shortcuts for the table views.

 | **Action**                                                   | **Key**         |
 | ------------------------------------------------------------ | --------------- |